Jackyrice/Machine_Learning_577/Unsupervised Learning/README.md

 # Unsupervised Learning

 ## Definition
-There is no concept of attributes or labels, given a dataset, the data is divided into different clusters, and unsupervised learning divides the data into multiple different clusters for clustering.
+Unsupervised learning is a type of machine learning in which the algorithm is not provided with any pre-assigned labels or scores for the training data.
+As a result, unsupervised learning algorithms must first self-discover any naturally occurring patterns in that training data set.
+(From Wikipedia)
 ## Contents
-In this file path, I will show one unsupervised machine learning algorithm  A description of the project is given below:
+In this file path, I will show one unsupervised machine learning algorithm.
+A description of the project is given below:
-- Clustering
+- Clustering: Using K-Means Clustering on Automobile Customers data in order to find